byrn-baker/byrn-baker.github.io/_posts/2025-07-24-Nautobot-Workshop-review.md

 > The goal: build a flexible, multi-vendor emulated lab with Nautobot as the authoritative source of truth.

 We imported core config elements as Config Contexts into Nautobot, such as:
-- VRF definitions
+- Prefix Lists
-- Interface metadata
+- Route Maps
-- Line/VTY settings
+- OSPF and MPLS global config metadata
-- HTTP/SSH configuration
+- device specific configs for MLAG

 These JSON-based contexts were later rendered into real device configurations via Jinja2 templates.